Skin cancer is very common in Guernsey. Finding skin cancer early saves lives, so it's very important to know the signs.

 Non-melanoma skin cancer, which is very common,

-melanoma which is less common
+and malignant melanoma which is less common

 but more serious.
 Some people also use 'melanoma' to mean malignant melanoma.

 The main cause of skin cancer is too much ultra violet radiation (UVR), from the sun or sunbeds.